ibm-cloud-docs/log-analysis/infrastructure/kube.md

 1. Provision an instance of the {{site.data.keyword.la_full_notm}} service.
 With this step, you configure a centralized log management system where log data is hosted on {{site.data.keyword.cloud_notm}}.
 2. Provision a cluster, for example, a standard cluster on the {{site.data.keyword.containerlong_notm}}.
-3. Deploy and configure the LogDNA agent in the cluster.
+3. Deploy and configure the logging agent in the cluster.

 ![LogDNA component overview on the {{site.data.keyword.cloud_notm}}](../images/kube.png "LogDNA component overview on the {{site.data.keyword.cloud_notm}}")